acikek/dSnip/README.md

-## This project has been moved to the (main extension](https://marketplace.visualstudio.com/items?itemName=DenizenScript.denizenscript)!
+## This project has been moved to the [main extension](https://marketplace.visualstudio.com/items?itemName=DenizenScript.denizenscript)!

 # dSnip